This section contains information about enhancements in version 3.5.00.of BMC Digital Workplace.

 Responses are prepopulated for matching questions in the same cart

 When a user submits a service request for a cart where the same questions are asked across multiple enhanced catalog services, BMC Digital Workplace Advanced attempts to carry the user's responses forward as suggestions for matching questions in the same request.

 The following illustration shows how a user is alerted that some of the responses on the current service were prepopulated based on earlier services in the same request.

-For more information, see the section "Shared responses between multiple services with matching questions in the same cart" in Requesting multiple enhanced catalog items with a cart.
+For more information, see the section "Shared responses between multiple services with matching questions in the same cart" in Requests for multiple enhanced catalog items with a cart.